File your taxes with confidence.

 Last updated: April 13, 2020

 As your email inbox floods with school closure announcement, a falling stock market, and measures to self-quarantine, filing your taxes has likely slipped your mind.
 And for good reason.
-The impact of the Coronavirus is vast and rapidly changing day-by-day.
+The impact of the Coronavirus on taxes is vast and rapidly changing day-by-day.

 At TaxAct, nothing is more important to us than the health and well-being of our customers, employees, and the communities in which we live and work.
 During this time, we encourage you to make every effort to stay as protected as possible.
 And when you have time to put the focus back on your taxes, we’ll be here to help.
 Rest assured, we are equipped to continue offering all of our services without interruptions.

 Amid all of the COVID-19 news, there has been a lot of speculation this week regarding how the pandemic may impact tax season.
 Numerous changes and updates occurred over the past few days.
 We’d like to help set the record straight, according to the most recent developments.

 On March 20, the Secretary of Treasury announced the tax deadline to file your federal individual income tax return has been extended to July 15, 2020.
 All filers now have an extra 90 days to file their federal individual income tax returns without being subject to late filing penalties.
 Read more about the COVID-19 tax relief in the notice raised by official IRS.

 Other important details to know:

-- Tax payment deadline extended: The deadline to make tax payments was also pushed back to July 15, 2020.
+- Deadline to make tax payments has been extended: The deadline to make tax payments was also pushed back to July 15, 2020.
 That means if you have a tax bill this season and need extra time to pay it, your wish was granted.
 All individual and non-corporate tax filers can hold off on submitting those payments (up to $1 million for tax year 2019) until July 15 without accruing penalties and interest.
 This deferment also applies to estimated tax payments originally due on April 15 for tax year 2020.